Hungarian Wine

 Rebbe Nachman tells the following parable:

-The lad completed his errand in the city, and came back home.
+There was once a young lad who needed to hitch a ride to the big city.
+A wealthy wine merchant was going that way, and agreed that the lad could ride along with him.
+In the course of the journey, the wine merchant let the lad sample some of the fine Hungarian wine that he’d just purchased – and it was absolutely delicious.
+Unparalleled.
+The best wine ever.The lad completed his errand in the city, and came back home.
 A little while later, one of the locals was boasting about the ‘fine Hungarian wine’ that he’d just had the good fortune to buy.
 The lad asked for a taste, and told the owner of the bottle that it definitely wasn’t fine Hungarian wine.
 The lad had tasted the real deal, and what was in the bottle was very inferior.
 In short, the man had been conned.

-Rebbe Nachman concluded the story by explaining that at the End of Days, there will be a whole bunch of ‘Rabbis’, ‘Rebbes’, ‘Religious Experts’ and ‘Tzaddikim’ who will be peddling their ‘Fine (but fake) Hungarian Wine’ – but they wouldn’t be able to fool Rabbi Nachman’s followers, because they would have already tasted the real thing.
+Rebbe Nachman concluded the story by explaining that at the End of Days, there will be a whole bunch of ‘Rabbis’, ‘Rebbes’, ‘Religious Experts’. and ‘Tzaddikim’ who will be peddling their ‘Fine (but fake) Hungarian Wine’ – but they wouldn’t be able to fool Rabbi Nachman’s followers, because they would have already tasted the real thing.

 It’s an interesting parable for a lot of reasons, and I’ve been thinking about it quite a bit, recently.

-One of the things that I come up against with religious people who are new to Breslev ideas about emuna, and personal prayer, and having a direct relationship with G-d is that all these amazing ideas usually go directly contrary to what they’ve already been taught by someone else.
+One of the things that I come up against with religious people who are new to Breslev ideas about emuna, personal prayer, and having a direct relationship with G-d is that all these amazing ideas usually go directly contrary to what they’ve already been taught by someone else.

-And all these other important Jewish people also say that ‘their way’ of doing things leads directly to geula, to moshiach and to Gan Eden, so who am I to say that I (or rather, Rebbe Nachman) knows any different?
+And all these other important Jewish people also say that ‘their way’ of doing things leads directly to geula, to mashiach, and to Gan Eden, so who am I to say that I (or rather, Rebbe Nachman) knows any different?

-Who am I to say that working on emuna is the single thing that will make the most difference to a person’s yiddishkeit and quality of life, and will bring geula and moshiach fastest, when they’ve been told it’s keeping tzniut; or eating glatt; or doing some other mitzvah?
+Who am I to say that working on emuna is the single thing that will make the most difference to a person’s yiddishkeit and quality of life, and will bring geula and mashiach fastest, when they’ve been told it’s keeping tzniut; or eating glatt; or doing some other mitzvah?
 And of course, they are right that these things are all incredibly important.

 But they aren’t, by themselves, the *point*.
-The *point*, as Rabbi Shimon Bar Yochai explains in the Zohar, is not just to do mitzvoth, but to develop a relationship with Hashem, and to get to know Him.
+The *point*, as Rabbi Shimon Bar Yochai explains in the Zohar, is not just to do mitzvot, but to develop a relationship with Hashem, and to get to know Him.

 Mitzvot help to create and strengthen the channel to our Creator.
 But only emuna and hitbodedut takes the cork out of the pipe, and actually lets His shefa flow down to us, and our prayers flow up to Him.